 When it comes to building a smart home, selecting the right automation protocol can greatly influence the security, performance, reliability, and compatibility of your devices.
-Here’s a detailed look at some of the most popular smart home protocols—Z-Wave, Zigbee, Thread, Matter, Wi-Fi, and Bluetooth—to help you determine the best fit for your smart home ecosystem.
+Here’s a detailed look at some of the most popular smart home protocols—Z-Wave, Zigbee, Matter (over Thread or Wi-Fi), Wi-Fi, and Bluetooth—to help you determine the best fit for your smart home ecosystem.

-- Security Focused: Newer protocols such as Wi-Fi and Matter connect smart devices to your network.
+- Security Focused: Newer protocols such as Wi-Fi and Matter over Wi-Fi connect smart devices to your Internet network.
 It is possible for a malicious entity to utilize these devices to steal your information.
 Z-wave is not connected to the Internet except through your hub, so these risks are mitigated.

 - Wide Device Support: Z-Wave has been around the longest, so it supports the largest number and widest variety of devices.

-- Range and Reliability: With mesh networking capabilities, Z-Wave devices can relay signals, allowing for extended range throughout your home or property.
+- Extendable Range: With mesh networking capabilities, Z-Wave devices can relay signals, allowing for extended range throughout your home or property.

 - Low Power Consumption: Z-Wave devices are energy-efficient, making them ideal for battery-operated devices, leading to longer battery life and reduced maintenance.